inkognitro/react-redux-saga-boilerplate/README.md

 Frontend boilerplate realized in [react](https://reactjs.org/) combined with [redux](http://redux.js.org/) and [redux-saga](http://redux-saga.js.org).
 Written in [TypeScript](http://typescriptlang.org).
 Built with [webpack](http://webpack.js.org).

+## Motivation
+Sometimes it is hard to deliver good quality software due to economical time pressure.
+With this project I try to provide a best practise frontend boilerplate so save nerves of developers, clients, company owners and to close the circle, the gods on earth, again: the developers.

 ## Installation
 1. Install the latest version of [NodeJS](http://nodejs.org/en/download/)
 2. Clone or download this repository